Business-to-business (B2B) and business-to-commerce (B2C) are useful but deceptively simple categories.

 Digital marketplaces are third-party platforms where sellers offer their products or services to buyers online.

-There are similarities and differences between B2B and B2C marketplaces.
-One of the main differences is that B2B marketplaces are likely to feature more financing options and bulk discounts than B2C ones.
+There are some similarities between B2C and B2B marketplaces nowadays.
+But there are also differences, such as B2B marketplaces being more likely to feature more financing options and bulk discounts than B2C ones.

 2. B2B vs B2C marketing and sales